 - The questions that your business plan should address

-We’ve agreed that a blog is a business—I’m making this disclaimer because I’ll use the words blog and business interchangeably in this guide.
+We’ve agreed on the premise that a blog is a business—I’m making this disclaimer because I’ll use the words blog and business interchangeably in this guide.

 8 Reasons Why You Need a Business Plan

 1. To Understand the Business Outlook of Your Blog

 Our minds can handle a lot of information at any given time.
 However, the information may not be so clear amidst all the other things that we may be thinking about.

 By writing down a business plan—you’ll be able to isolate the most important aspects of your blogging campaign and have a clear picture of how to go about it.

 You’ll be able to predict outcomes more accurately by assessing every different facet of the business.